Skip to content

 • coherence between pages, offer, proof, and publishing entity;

-• declared machine-first surfaces;
+• declared machine-first surfaces and hierarchized governance files;

 • capacity to absorb time, updates, and contradictions without breaking the canon.